learn-co-curriculum/ruby-project-guidelines/README.md

       - Present any code you would like to highlight.
 7. *OPTIONAL, BUT RECOMMENDED*: Write a blog post about the project and process.

+### Option One - Data Analytics Project
+1. Access a Sqlite3 Database using ActiveRecord.

+2. You should have at minimum three models including one join model.
+This means you must have a many-to-many relationship.
+User >--- Ticket ---< Event ---< Venue ---< City

+User has_many Tickets
+User has_many Events through Tickets
+Ticket belongs to one user
+Ticket belongs to one event
+Event has_one venue
+Event has_one City through Venue
+Event has many tickets
+Event has many users through tickets
+Venue has many events
+Venue belongs to one city

+3. You should seed your database using data that you collect either from a CSV, a website by scraping, or an API.
+Ticket master API
+API Key: QATrioQ3vEzlLyBebumHRHuNBfT39vrZ
+API call format: https://app.ticketmaster.com/{package}/{version}/{resource}.json?apikey=**{API key}
+  -package: discovery?
+  -version: v2?
+  -resources: event, attraction, classification, venue...

+4. Your models should have methods that answer interesting questions about the data.
+For example, if you've collected info about movie reviews, what is the most popular movie?
+What movie has the most reviews?
+I want to see all events in time frame in certain city I want to see what types of events are happening within a time frame I want to see whats happening within a price range
+I want to see a record of the events I've been too
+I want to see upcoming events in a similar genres to ones I've attended be I want to see if the event I had a ticket for has been cancelled I want to see when my favorite band is coming to my city

+5. You should provide a CLI to display the return values of your interesting methods.
+?

+6. Use good OO design patterns.
+You should have separate classes for your models and CLI interface.

+User CLI options
+  -User starts by entering location
+    -takes a string of city and checks if valid in database -if no, puts out "City not found"
+      -if yes, store city in args hash, start next method for date

+      0. search by attraction name.
+      1. search by date MM/DD/YYYY
+            0-9 reserved for results
+            -if 0-9 puts event details with y to buy and n to go back
+            F. filter option menu which puts out which keys to input for another filter
+                  D. to enter a date into the search and filter results by it
+                  P. to enter a price into the search and filter results by it
+                  G. to enter and filter by genre 2.search by price
+            0-9 reserved for results
+            F. filter option menu which puts out which keys to input for another filter
+                  D. to enter a date into the search and filter results by it
+                  P. to enter a price into the search and filter results by it
+                  G. to enter and filter by genre
+      3. search by genre
+            0-9 reserved for results
+            F. filter option menu which puts out which keys to input for another filter
+                  D. to enter a date into the search and filter results by it
+                  P. to enter a price into the search and filter results by it
+                  G. to enter and filter by genre

+      -date input is string
+        -check if valid, if not return to last page with puts error message -if valid,

+    -Entering B goes back to previous page
+    -See all Events available by date
+    -see all Events available by price range
+    -user sees list of events, can select one with 0-9 input -sees event, venue, price, then Y/N to purchase ticket -Y takes them back to main page
+        -N goes back one level
+    -purchase ticket for event
+  -See events they have tickets for
+    -see events they have tickets for by date
+    -See events they have that are not cancelled

+User class
+  -instance variables: name

+Ticket class
+  -instance variables: user_id, event_id

+Event
+  -Location
+  -price range
+  -attraction name
+  -genre

 ---
 ### Common Questions:
 - How do I turn off my SQL logger?
 ```ruby
 # in config/environment.rb add this line:
 ActiveRecord::Base.logger = nil

 ```